88-degrees/Book-of-Changes/e5a48dfu.md

 The concluding auspice or oracle to him who finds this **䷗ Fù** by divination is what we might expect.

 The subject of line 1 is of course the undivided line, meaning here, says [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), `the way of the superior man`.
-There must have been some deviation from that, or 'returning' could not be spoken of.
+There must have been some deviation from that, or `returning` could not be spoken of.

 Line 2 is in its proper place, and central; but it is weak.
 This is more than compensated for, however, by its adherence to line 1, the fifth line not being a proper correlate.
 Hence the return of its subject is called excellent or admirable.